 The test also helps you understand how a person responds to other styles.
 As with any typology, “pure” types are pretty rare.
 As a rule, each of us has inherent features of each class, but one will dominate.

 How can this manifest itself in a work environment?
 For example, a C-style employee is problem-solving-oriented.
 They tend to analyze details and are often overly scrupulous.
 At the same time, it speaks of isolation and unwillingness to seek a compromise.
-When working with the C style, keep in mind that they prioritize perfectionism, not deadlines.
+When working with the C style, remember that they prioritize perfectionism, not deadlines.

 The employer will understand what to expect from the candidate in the future.
 If the candidate fits its culture, they can successfully achieve goals together.
 The person will get along with the team and work with others.
 It will indicate an increased level of team performance.